Syiphus/Syiphus/README.md

-Studying Electronics and Computer Engineering.
-20 From Portugal.
+Welcome to my profile, all the code was created for Electronics and Computer Engineering course in ISEP.